-At the same time, accidents such as the 2010 Deepwater Horizon disaster in the Gulf of Mexico illustrate the need for comprehensive safety measures.
+At the same time, accidents such as the 2010 Deepwater Horizon disaster in the Gulf of Mexico, illustrate the need for comprehensive safety measures.
 While safety is the primary responsibility of operators and individual countries, EU rules are important because an accident in one country can cause environmental and economic damage to its neighbours as well.

 EU wide safety standards

-- before exploration or production begins, companies must prepare a Major Hazard Report for their offshore installation.
-This report must contain a risk assessment and an emergency response plan
+- before exploration or production begins, companies must prepare a "Report on Major Hazards" for their offshore installation.
+This report must contain a risk assessment and an emergency response plan.

-- companies must keep resources at hand in order to put them into operation when necessary
+- companies must keep resources at hand in order to put them into operation when necessary.

-- when granting licenses, EU countries must ensure that companies are well financed and have the necessary technical expertise
+- when granting licenses, EU countries must ensure that companies are well financed and have the necessary technical expertise.

 - technical solutions which are critical for the safety of operators' installations must be independently verified.
-This must be done prior to the installation going into operation
+This must be done prior to the installation going into operation.

 - national authorities must verify safety provisions, environmental protection measures, and the emergency preparedness of rigs and platforms.
-If companies do not respect the minimum standards, EU countries can impose sanctions, including halting production
+If companies do not respect the minimum standards, EU countries can impose sanctions, including halting production.

-- information on how companies and EU countries keep installations safe must be made available for citizens
+- information on how companies and EU countries keep installations safe must be made available for citizens.

 - companies will be fully liable for environmental damages caused to protected marine species and natural habitats.
 For damage to marine habitats, the geographical zone will cover all EU marine waters including exclusive economic zones and continental shelves.

-In 2015, the European Commission also published a Report and Staff Working Document on liability and compensation in the case of offshore accidents in Europe.
+In 2015, the European Commission published a Report and Staff Working Document on liability and compensation in the case of offshore accidents in Europe.
 These documents look at how bodily injury, property damage and economic losses are handled, as well as the financial security instruments that would cover such damage.
 They build on the findings of a study done for the Commission that was published in 2014.

 To further promote offshore safety, the European Commission works with its international partners on the implementation of the highest safety standards worldwide.